IBM/aspera-cli/docs/README.erb.md

 By specifying option: `--transfer=httpgw`, <%=tool%> will start transfers using the Aspera HTTP Gateway.

-Parameters provided in option `transfer_info` are:
+Parameters provided in option `transfer` are:

 | Name                | Type      | Description                                               |
 |---------------------|-----------|-----------------------------------------------------------|